 Chapter 7 Bankruptcy Arizona Income Limits

-The median income figures for the Means Test are adjusted periodically.
-The figures are based on IRS and Census Bureau data.
+Arizona’s median income figures for the Means Test are adjusted periodically, based on IRS and Census Bureau data.
 Arizona’s median income for bankruptcy cases filed on or after May 1st, 2020, is:

 |# of People||Annual Income|

-For households that have more than four members, add $9,000 for each additional family member.
-Make sure that you always check the US Trustees website for the most current figures to use when calculating the Means Test.
+For households with more than 9 members, add $9,000 for each additional family member.
+You should always check the US Trustees website for the most current figures when calculating the Means Test.

 Chapter 13 Bankruptcy in Arizona

-If you make too much money to file under Chapter 7, you can get debt relief by filing a Chapter 13 bankruptcy.
+For those who make above the income limit for Chapter 7, debt relief can still come through a filing a Chapter 13 bankruptcy.
 A Chapter 13 Bankruptcy in Arizona case allows you to restructure your debts into an affordable monthly plan.
 By restructuring debts, many people can afford to keep their homes and vehicles in Chapter 13.

 Chapter 13 stops foreclosures, repossessions, and wage garnishments.
-You can pay back mortgage payments, past-due car payments, and tax debt over three to five years in a bankruptcy plan.
-You can also get rid of back child support and unpaid alimony in a Chapter 13 plan.
+It also allows you to pay back mortgage payments, past-due car payments, and tax debt over three to five years through a bankruptcy plan.
+In addition, Arizona allows you to reduce unpaid child support and alimony.
 However, you must resume your normal domestic support payments to remain in Chapter 13.

 In a Chapter 13 plan, some debtors (the person filing the bankruptcy case) can lower their car loan payments and get rid of second mortgages, if they meet certain requirements.
 Learn more about filing Chapter 13 in Arizona in our Chapter 13 Guide.
 You can estimate your Chapter 13 plan payment using the calculator below.